France-ioi/taskgrader/docs/examples.md

 # More complex task writing

 More complex tasks can be written for usage with the taskgrader.
 The `taskstarter` tool is meant for simple tasks, you need to edit files manually for these examples.
 Here is an example, but read the rest of this documentation for more information.

+## Parameters example: specifying parameters for each test (taskArguments)

+By default, one specifies the execution parameters for all tests in the same test set.
+To specify different execution parameters for a specific test, you can add a `.params` file along your test file.

+This file must have the same name as your `.in` test file, and the `.params` extension.
+It must contain JSON data corresponding to executionParams keys; this JSON data will be merged with default executionParams for this test.
+You don't need to specify all keys, only the ones different from the default executionParams.

+*This example can be found in the `examples/taskArguments` folder.*

 ## Runner example: solution skeleton (taskRunner)